 Make sure your version of GPX is higher than 2.0-alpha.
 I don't know what the lowest good version is, but that one will definitely cause problems.
 Safest is to use the very latest one, which at the time of this writing is 2.5.3 when installing from the latest source.

-If you are already using my PrusaSlicer config bundle and the included make_fcp_x3g wrapper script, all you need to do next is to open that script in an editor of your choice, uncomment the line containing
+If you are already using my PrusaSlicer config bundle and the included make_fcp_x3g.pl wrapper script, all you need to do next is open that script in an editor of your choice, and update the line specifying

-DUALSTRUDE_SCRIPT, and update it such that it points to the Linux/UNIX path where you have placed the dualstrusion-postproc.pl script.
-Make sure you have the latest version of make_fcp_x3g to ensure compatibility.
+DUALSTRUDE_SCRIPT according to the comments in the script, such that this line points to where you have placed the dualstrusion-postproc.pl script.
+Make sure you have the latest version of make_fcp_x3g.pl to ensure compatibility.

 You need a Perl interpreter, which is present by default in Linux or Mac OS X. For Windows you need to have something installed like CygWin or the WSL environment offered in recent editions of Windows 10.
 If you have already set up my config bundle and post-processing script in Windows, you shouldn't need to do anything extra.